Family Homes

 3. The Tray

 I know from experience that, despite being wipeable, these white plastic trays will eventually succumb to the orangey red stains of tomato sauce and puréed sweet potato that come for any white baby items.
 It’s simply inevitable.
-So, like the footrest, a silicone tray cover is as much a practicality as it is an aesthetic choice, which is why I bought a silicone tray cover like this from a local Etsy seller.
+Which is why I bought a silicone tray cover from a local Etsy seller.

 Alternatively, you can buy the high chair without the tray and just pull it right up to your dining table.
 This works for some families (and is the most common configuration when the ANTILOP is used in cafes and restaurants), but I also use the high chair as an activity table while I’m cooking or doing dishes, and the only way for it to pull up to our table would be for my daughter to face away from me, which isn’t practical for us.